robec1982/graphql-mongodb-docker-app/README.md

 # graphql-mongodb-docker-app
 Docker-ready version of the examples studied in GraphQL courses at LinkedIn Learning.
-This project builds a Docker-based app that hosts a GraphQL app that uses MongoDB to persist data on a Node.js server.
+This project builds a Docker-based, Node.js app that works with a GraphQL API.
+It persists data thorugh a MongoDB database hosted in an independent container.
+The containerized app is built and launched using **docker-compose**.

 ### Setup
 #### 1. Configure environment variables